 Research has shown that there are more effective ways to facilitate learning than the traditional teaching.
-Lecturing to passive students who are busy taking notes is less effective than actively engaging students in their own education.
+Lecturing to passive students who are busy taking notes is less effective

+Arthur Lidsky is president of Dober, Lidsky, Craig and Associates, Inc. a Boston-based consulting firm providing campus and facility planning for colleges, universities, and private schools.
+He can be reached at ajl@dlca.com.
+This is his first article for Facilities Manager. than actively engaging students in their own education.
 Engaged, active, hands-on, problem-based, and project-oriented are all current terms used to describe an approach that recognizes that students learn by doing.
 The goal is to encourage critical thinking and the understanding of concepts-not the memorization of facts, dates, and figures.